beatak777/code-quiz/README.md

 - Table of Contents was Created with the Visual Studio Code Extension 'Markdown TOC' available [here](https://marketplace.visualstudio.com/items?itemName=dumeng.markdown-toc).

 - Page created by [Bea Konya](https://github.com/beatak777).

+- Special thanks to my friend Shlomi Shperling.

+- Special thanks to [ChatGPT](https://chat.openai.com) that helped me deubg my code a few times.

+- I also used [WebDevSimplified](https://www.youtube.com/watch?v=iiADhChRriM) tools for this project like this one about JSON.

 ## <a name='License'></a>License